-Normal wear and tear refers to the natural deterioration that occurs in your property over time.
+Normal wear and tear refers to the natural deterioration that occurs in your rental property over time.
 As the years go by, floor tile may not shine as it once did, window screens may become weathered, and carpet may develop noticeable traffic patterns.
-That is normal and all are considered normal wear and tear!
+That is normal and all are considered ordinary wear and tear!

 Here are common examples of normal wear and tear: